-As outlined in POLICY 1.4 (Supplier Relations) Washington University is committed to providing business opportunities to a widely diverse group of suppliers regardless of a supplier’s race, color, gender, sexual orientation, national origin, religion, disability or veteran status.
-That commitment coincides with the expectation that all equipment, goods and services acquired from any business enterprise will meet the university’s requirements relating to value, quality and timeliness.
-The university believes that through this Supplier Diversity Initiative, more diverse business enterprises will not only have greater opportunities, but will increase their business presence at the university.
-This will be of value to the university, to the business enterprises and to the St. Louis community at large.
+As outlined in POLICY 1.4 (Supplier Relations) Washington University is committed to providing business opportunities to a widely diverse group of suppliers regardless of a supplier’s race, color, gender, sexual orientation, national origin, religion, disability, or veteran status.
+That commitment coincides with the expectation that all equipment, goods, and services acquired from any business enterprise will meet the university’s requirements relating to the value, quality and timeliness.
+The university believes that through this Supplier Diversity Initiative, more diverse business enterprises will not only have greater opportunities but will increase their business presence at the university.
+This will be of value to the university, the business enterprises, and the St. Louis community at large.

 3.2 Minority Business Enterprises (MBE)

 It is the practice of Washington University to actively identify MBEs for the purpose of determining such firms’ capabilities of fulfilling the university’s requirements as it procures equipment, goods, and services.
 When it has been determined that an MBE sells a product that the university utilizes, Purchasing Services initiates contact with the firm, with the intention of developing a business relationship through which the university can possibly mentor the MBE.
 The goal of the relationship, besides providing value to the university, is to help the MBE achieve sustainable growth.